 # 8 – You Learn

 You Learn was the fourth single to be released from the effortlessly flawless Jagged Little and the track even contains a title-drop during its first pre-chorus.
-This track sees Morissette reflect on how every experience in life – both positive and negative – is a learning experience, helping you to become a more rounded human being.
-During the album’s development, Alanis was robbed at gun point in Los Angeles.
+This track sees Alanis Morissette reflect on how every experience in life – both positive and negative – is a learning experience, helping you to become a more rounded human being.
+During the album’s development, Alanis Morissette was robbed at gunpoint in Los Angeles.
 This resulted in her suffering from panic attacks and ended in hospitalization, but eventually, the artist learned to channel her emotions and distress into her music.
-There can be little doubt that this experience had a profound influence on the lyrics of You Learn, which give Morissette a cathartic opportunity to rid herself of the stress of her attack and try to get something positive from it.
+There can be little doubt that this experience had a profound influence on the lyrics of You Learn, which give Alanis Morissette a cathartic opportunity to rid herself of the stress of her attack and try to get something positive from it.

 The song begins with some sunny pop-rock chords, which permeate the majority of the song.
 This atmosphere is completely contrasted by the frantic and shrieked bridge, which, accompanied with a funky and edgy guitar solo, brilliantly represents the kind of negative experiences (such as the mugging) which give us an opportunity to grow.

 The song ends on an extended vocal run, gradually increasing in pitch.
-Morissette manages to imbue these notes with a kind of transcendental magic, her rising voice somehow capturing the very essence of the song’s message.
+Alanis Morissette manages to imbue these notes with a kind of transcendental magic, her rising voice somehow capturing the very essence of the song’s message.
 As she reaches the track’s final, uplifting note, the listener is left in no doubt that she has finally managed to overcome her difficulties and is finally at peace.